zhengyuang7/HLoRA/README.md

 ### Two-stage inferece

-Language agnostic decoding is achieved through a two-stage inference procedure.
-In the first stage, the base mHuBERT-CTC model without LoRA adaptation is used to predict an LID token via CTC decoding, and the language with the highest posterior probability is selected.
-In the second stage, the corresponding language-specific LoRA module is activated to perform ASR decoding.
-Although this two-stage approach enables language-agnostic decoding without prior LID information, it introduces additional inference latency and is susceptible to error propagation from language prediction to ASR.
-These limitations motivate a more efficient single-pass and end-to-end solution.
+This two-stage language-agnostic decoding first predicts the language using a LoRA-free mHuBERT-CTC model and then activates the corresponding language-specific LoRA for ASR decoding.
+While effective without prior LID information, it incurs extra latency and suffers from error propagation, motivating a single-pass end-to-end solution.

 <img src="mHuBERT-CTC-LIDLoRA.png" width=400>

 ### Proposed HLoRA architeture

-Fig. 2 illustrates the proposed mHuBERT-CTC-HLoRA architecture.
-An unknown-language speech is processed by a frozen CNN front-end and an N-layer Transformer encoder from the pretrained mHuBERT-147 model.
-To balance cross-lingual sharing and language-specific modeling, the encoder is divided into two parts: the lower k layers incorporate a shared LoRA optimized across all languages to capture language-invariant acoustic representations, while the upper N-k layers employ language-specific LoRA modules to model discriminative language-dependent characteristics.
-The intermediate representation after the k-th layer is fed into a lightweight LID classifier, whose posterior dynamically activates the corresponding language-specific LoRA in the upper layers and the CTC head, thereby tightly coupling LID and ASR within a unified framework and enabling single-pass, language-agnostic decoding.
+Figure 2 illustrates the mHuBERT-CTC-HLoRA architecture, where unknown-language speech is processed by a frozen mHuBERT encoder with shared LoRA in the lower layers and language-specific LoRA in the upper layers.
+A lightweight LID classifier dynamically activates the corresponding language-specific LoRA and CTC head, enabling tightly coupled LID–ASR and single-pass language-agnostic decoding.

 <img src="mHuBERT-CTC-HLoRA.png" width=800>